 Finally it was shown in Paragraph 9.3 that short eclipses will take place at the beginning of the GEO because of the combination between low pericentre altitude and low beta angle.
-They are clearly visible on the figure at the epoch of the JOI: the initial duration is 0.7 hour and they disappear in 6 days; this is 5 days shorter than for the previous CReMA and is due to the beta angle at GOI of 30 deg instead of 20 deg.
+They are clearly visible on the figure at the epoch of the JOI: the initial duration is 0.6 hour and they disappear in 6 days.
 They take place twice per day, roughly every 12 hours (i.e. the orbital period of the GEO.
-On September, 19 there is also a 3.4 hour eclipse by Jupiter (eclipse by Jupiter have a frequency equal to the orbital period of Ganymede, i.e. 7.1 days).
+On August, 28 2032 there is also a 3.2 hour eclipse by Jupiter (eclipse by Jupiter have a frequency equal to the orbital period of Ganymede, i.e. 7.1 days).
 The orbital period of the GEO can be tuned such that the eclipse by Ganymede is included into the eclipse by Jupiter.